In this article

 Uncomfortable Living Conditions

-Some homestels are truly under-par as some desperate home owners take advantage of the growing need for student accommodation around homesteluniversities and let out rooms or makeshift rooms which are nothing to write home about and are not suitable for human living.
+Some homestels are truly under-par as some desperate home owners take advantage of the growing need for student accommodation around universities and let out rooms or makeshift rooms which are nothing to write home about and are not suitable for human living.
 Garages and store rooms are sometimes converted to homestel rooms, you can imagine how stuffy these places can get.
 But they are let out anyway by unscrupulous home owners just for a quick buck.

 We always advise students to book rooms through GetRooms as we have a basic standard that all hostels and homestels have to meet before being listed on GetRooms.
 All the hostels and homestels on GetRooms are screened and checked to meet all the necessary basic requirements.